Water supply in Vienna: Second high source line

 The Second High Springs Pipeline is fed by springs in the Hochschwab region.
 It was opened in 1910, also by Emperor Franz Joseph.
 It, too, has sufficient gradient to Vienna so that no pumps are needed.
 As with the first high-spring pipeline, there are already large differences in altitude in the spring area.
 This pressure is relieved in turbines as a pressure brake, which supply the surrounding area from Wildalpen to Mariazell with electricity.
 One of the best known of these power plants is the Gaming water pipeline power plant.
 The 200 km long pipeline, which largely consists of stone galleries, runs over 100 aqueducts and 19 culverts, which were built from cast iron pipes, as they have to withstand up to 9 bar in places.
 The water needs about 36 hours for the distance from the source area to Vienna.
 The pressure of the inflow to the Lainz elevated tank is also so high that a turbine was also installed there, which is now to be reactivated for energy generation.
 In the area of larger rivers, drain sluices have been installed, which allow the pipeline to be drained for maintenance and cleaning work, the so-called sweep.

-The largest of the springs is the Kläfferquelle at the foot of the Hochschwab in the Styrian Salzatal, which has a discharge of 10,000 l/s when the snow melts (that is about 860,000 m³ or 860 million liters per day), making it one of the largest sources of drinking water in Europe.
-However, the pipeline has a capacity of only 210,000 m³ per day with an average pipeline cross-section of 1.16 to 1.92 m wide and 1.58 to 2.08 m high.
+The largest of the springs is the Kläfferquelle at the foot of the Hochschwab in the Styrian Salzatal, which has a discharge of 10,000 l/s when the snow melts (that is about 860,000 m^{3} or 860 million liters per day), making it one of the largest sources of drinking water in Europe.
+However, the pipeline has a capacity of only 210,000 m^{3} per day with an average pipeline cross-section of 1.16 to 1.92 m wide and 1.58 to 2.08 m high.

 The course of the pipeline leads from Wildalpen, Lunz am See, Scheibbs, Wilhelmsburg and Neulengbach via Preßbaum to Vienna.

 The largest part of the spring area belongs to the municipality of Vienna, which had bought it from Admont Abbey.